-The 6-mile descent to the ocean from the top of Packard Ridge is pure joy on two wheels.
+The 6-mile descent to Highway 1 at the ocean from the top of Packard Ridge is pure joy on two wheels.
 That’s likely a rather weak literary iteration of a thrilling ride, but it’s the best I’ve got for the moment.
-The road is narrow, no center line for most of the descent, but that just means you have to be extra careful to be on the lookout for opposing traffic especially in the blind corners.
+The road is narrow, no center line for most of the descent, but that just means you have to be extra careful to be on the lookout for opposing traffic, especially in the blind corners.

 If you're riding this uphill, it's a great ride, good pavement, no center line but wide enough for two vehicles.
 The ride swoops and dives, cuts left, then cuts right, tosses in a swoopy saddle in the middle, but sticks to the ridgeline following a steady descent to the ocean.
 It’s a super-fun rip-roarin’ ride, and the reason why you came all this way to ride Branscomb.

 Branscomb Road is a welcome leg in your journey.
-Use it to combine with the Leggett section of Hwy 1 which should not be missed (ever).
+Use it to combine with the Leggett section of Highway 1 which should not be missed (ever).
 When we lead Pashnit Motorcycle Tours, we ride from Fort Bragg via Hwy 20 to Willits, then skip north to Laytonville.
-From here, we can cut back out to the ocean via Branscomb, then cut back inland via Hwy 1.
-We just did three coast mountain passes all before lunch.
+From here, we can cut back out to the ocean via Branscomb, then cut back inland via Highway 1.
+We just did three coast mountain passes, all before lunch.
 Makes for the perfect day.

 The ride pops out on the coast just north of Westport.
-Closest gas is in Fort Bragg 19-miles south and these last towns of Westport & Union Landing along Hwy 1 have nothing in them except a few bed & breakfast places of lodging.
-Across the highway where Branscomb Rd meets Hwy 1 is a campground perched on the very edge of the ocean which is slowly crumbling into the crashing waves below.
+Closest gas is in Fort Bragg 19-miles south, and these last towns of Westport & Union Landing along Highway 1 have nothing in them except a few bed & breakfast places of lodging.
+Across the highway where Branscomb Rd meets Hwy 1 is a campground perched on the very edge of the ocean, which is slowly crumbling into the crashing waves below.
 This used to be the highway before it was re-routed a few dozen feet further away from the coastline.

 Branscomb Road - Photo Gallery